15 people. 7 skill-building sessions. 1 night. 24 hours to Rewild.

-Registration: As there are limited spots available, apply to attend with the form below.
+Registration: Apply to attend with the form below.
 4 spots are held for those entering grade 12 in fall 2019.
 Rewild is capped at 15 participants.

 Cost: $325 (see below for cost breakdown).
-Six registrations at $325 are needed at minimum so we can open more spots up for reduced fees.
+Six registrations at $325 are needed at minimum.
+Other spots can be offered for reduced fees (see sliding scale on form below).
 If you are selected to join, a $50 confirmation fee will be due, with the following $275 due by about the end of September.
 Payment plans welcome.

 Week 1, Sept.
 4th: Community building and gear essentials.
 Introduction: meet your guides and spiritual allies Alison Brooks-Starks and Zoe Chaytors.
 Hear about their experiences with solo trips (including a 28 day solo).
 Meet your new Rewild mates and join them in researching the best gear for a night alone in nature.
 Start to build a pack list.
 Learn why ‘cotton kills,’ and what the best materials are to keep you warm and cozy.
 Receive your field books and journals.